The Lazy Guide to Painting Furniture

 I’m thinking of wallpaper like this:

-I used this technique of using removable wallpaper for this shelf in our office.
+I used this technique of using removable wallpaper for this shelf in my office.

 I hope this lazy way of painting furniture helps you to tackle a painting project you are thinking of.